MokeyII/PoE-Mokeys-Custom-Filter/README.md

 <h2>Auto Sync / Follow  (*preferred Method*) </h2>

-1: Download all of the custom sounds folder
+1: Download all of the custom sounds folder from this git.
+(Click the Green Button at the top right of the page.)

 2: Move all of the custom sounds from its' folder to your PoE Directory (C:\%USER%\Documents\My Games\Path of Exile) DO NOT PLACE THE CUSTOMSOUNDS FOLDER IN THE ROOT, ONLY PLACE THE SOUND FILES IN THE ROOT FOLDER.